bowman-lab/PopShift/README.md

  all-ligands/*.pdbqt

 ```
-the sbatch pragma lines are just asking for a 100 element array job where each job is a one-core job with default everything on the 'all' partition. obviously you can adjust that if you'd like, but the tool expects to just run single-threaded docking jobs, so there's no point to increasing the per-job core count with the script as written. the command lines are as follows:
+The sbatch pragma lines are just asking for a 100 element array job where each job is a one-core job with default everything on the 'all' partition. obviously you can adjust that if you'd like, but the tool expects to just run single-threaded docking jobs, so there's no point to increasing the per-job core count with the script as written. the command lines are as follows:
 - `jug execute --`: saying this invokes jug instead of the python interpreter, issuing the execute command. the `--` tells the jug program that the part of the command line it should read is concluded; if this is omitted and the command line contains long-option flags that should be going to `docking_parallel.py` jug will interpret them as being for it instead.
 - `d` is the 'docking-algorithm' flag, and picks from the available docking options--at present either `smina` or `vina`.
 - `e` is the 'exhaustiveness' flag; for vina, the exhaustiveness flag is the number of mc runs to perform.
 - `$receptor_dir/receptor`: the directory containing the receptor conformations to dock to.
-- `$receptor_dir/12xsmina`: the nickname to give the docking run. it's preferable to keep all the docking runs organized in the same directory to their `receptor` dir for ease of later scripting.
+- `$receptor_dir/12xsmina`: the nickname to give the docking run.
+It's preferable to keep all the docking runs organized in the same directory to their `receptor` dir for ease of later scripting.
-- `0,0,0`: the coordinates of the center, separated by commas. note that if you used `pick_align_frames.py` to get receptor structures to dock to, 0,0,0 is a relatively good choice for a center because the coordinates get zeroed by the frame
+- `0,0,0`: the coordinates of the center, separated by commas.
+Note that if you used `pick_align_frames.py` to get receptor structures to dock to, 0,0,0 is a relatively good choice for a center because the coordinates get zeroed by the frame.
 - `12,12,12`: the edge lengths of the x, y, and z edges of the docking box.
-- `all-ligands/*.pdbqt`: the last n arguments should be prepped ligand pdbqts. i bunged the prepped pdbqts of the ligands into a directory called `all_ligands`, then provided them to the command-line as a glob. note that which order the ligands get docked in is not in general important.
+- `all-ligands/*.pdbqt`: the last n arguments should be prepped ligand PDBQTs.
+I bunged the prepped PDBQTs of the ligands into a directory called `all_ligands`, then provided them to the command-line as a glob.
+Note that which order the ligands get docked in is not in general important.

 ### output

-the output from docking will be written into a directory structure that is within a directory given to the nickname for the docking run, with sub-directories using the stem of the file-names of the ligand pdbqts, and the directory structure beneath that containing numbered directories for each msm bin, and each docked pose containing _only_ the ligand coordinates will have a file-name matching the receptor structure to which it was docked. so for the above frame-picking example, supposing the ligand files docked in were `benzene.pdbqt`, `toluene.pdbqt`, and `p-xylene`:
+The output from docking will be written into a directory structure that is within a directory given to the nickname for the docking run, with sub-directories using the stem of the file-names of the ligand pdbqts, and the directory structure beneath that containing numbered directories for each msm bin, and each docked pose containing _only_ the ligand coordinates will have a file-name matching the receptor structure to which it was docked.
+So for the above frame-picking example, supposing the ligand files docked in were `benzene.pdbqt`, `toluene.pdbqt`, and `p-xylene`:

 ```
 tree -d 12xsmina